zhaodice/qemu-anti-detection/README.md

 For Proxmox VE(PVE) Anti Detection, see https://github.com/zhaodice/proxmox-ve-anti-detection

 # QEMU Anti Detection
+A patch for various QEMU versions that aims to prevent VM detection methods based on data reported by the emulator.
+The "QEMU keyboard" for example is then renamed to "ASUS keyboard".
+Serial numbers, the VM bit in the guest's UEFI and the Boot Graphics Record Table are also modified.
+However, this is not a silver bullet, because of timing based attacks like RDTSC, [which is reported incorrectly in a VM](https://github.com/WCharacter/RDTSC-KVM-Handler).
+But changing this information of the virtual devices is still an integral part of creating an undetected virutal machine.

  | Type       | Engine | Bypass |
  |------------|--------|--------|
  | AntiCheat  | Anti Cheat Expert (ACE) | ☑️ |